 - 1. In the event that an off premise sign becomes structurally unsafe or which appearance becomes unsightly due to weathering, ripping or tearing, or any other cause, the City shall notify the owner of the sign to make the appropriate repairs with 30 days.
 If said repairs are not adequately completed, the City may dismantle the sign, and assess the cost thereof to the sign owner. - 2.
 Notwithstanding any civil remedies the City may have, the individual, partner, or corporate officer, responsible for the unsafe, or unsightly condition shall be guilty of an infraction.
-Each day of that continued violation shall be considered a separate offense. - D. No off premise sign shall be located on property without the consent of the property owner.
-Signs are not allowed in the public right-of-way.
-Signs are not allowed on public property, unless specifically authorized herein. (ordinance 10-20-10-A) - E. The general area and vicinity of any free standing sign on undeveloped property shall be kept free and clear of all materials, weed, debris, trash, and/or refuse.
+Each day of that continued violation shall be considered a separate offense. - D. No off premise sign shall be located on property without the consent of the property owner. - E. The general area and vicinity of any free standing sign on undeveloped property shall be kept free and clear of all materials, weed, debris, trash, and/or refuse.